 From 2013 to 2020, the Building and Code Enforcement Department received 554 substandard code complaints throughout the County.
 Many of the housing units in the Linda and Olivehurst areas are aging, have gone through multiple floods, and lack adequate maintenance.
-Increased housing values coupled with effective code enforcement activities has improved some of the existing stock, but the County anticipates that approximately 2,500 homes are in need of rehabilitation between 2021 and 2029 due to their need for a significant enough amount of structural rehabilitation.
-The County anticipates CDBG activities to further improve housing conditions.
+Increased housing values coupled with effective code enforcement activities has improved some of the existing stock, and the County anticipates CDBG activities to further improve housing conditions.